runic-inc/patchwork-docs/pdk/pdk.md

 ##### Server-side: Create an Achievement

-To create an achievement, use the `createAchievement` function provided by the Runic Node achievement API.
+To create an achievement, use the `createAchievement` function provided by the Patchwork Node achievement API.

 ```javascript
 // Define an achievement